AntoninaSych/ai-car-inspection-fe/docs/FRONTEND.md

 Guidelines:
 - Use namespaces to keep translations scalable
-- For large static legal text pages (privacy/terms/cookies):
+- For large static text pages:
     - either keep separate pages per language
     - or load markdown/html per language
     - avoid placing huge text blocks into JSON if it becomes hard to maintain